 Biomarker testing showed that her lung cancer had the EGFR mutation which made her eligible for a targeted therapy which had been approved by the Food And Drug Administration (FDA) just a few months earlier.
 Ivy’s treatment plan was simply a daily pill – she would not need to undergo surgery, chemotherapy or radiation.
 The 47-year-old mom of two tweens was thrilled to have been spared what can be difficult side effects from traditional lung cancer treatments.
 The targeted therapy kept her disease at bay for three years.

 Then Ivy’s cancer began to find its way around the drug.

-Because it is not uncommon for the cancer to outsmart the drug, many patients find that their cancer develops resistance to targeted therapy, resulting in the possibility of further metastases and mutations.
+Sadly, it is not uncommon for the cancer to outsmart the drug.
+Many patients find that their cancer develops resistance to targeted therapy, resulting in the possibility of further metastases and mutations.
 In Ivy’s case, it was the T790m mutation.
-And, just as luck was on her side when she was first diagnosed, it was again: just months prior, a therapy targeted to her new mutation had been approved by the FDA, one of the many new therapies approved within the past several years.
+And, just as luck was on her side when she was first diagnosed, it was again.
+Just months prior, a therapy targeted to her new mutation had been approved by the FDA, one of the many new therapies approved within the past several years.
 The importance of ongoing research cannot be understated.
 Ivy stayed, and remained stable on that drug for over seven years..